festinalente/SwiftCal/README.md

 SwiftCal was built out of frustration with preexisting JavaScript calendars.
 * It has no dependencies (no jQuery),
 * Written in ES5, to the best of my knowledge[...],
+* It uses flexbox, it's responsive.
-* It assumes a context for an event (i.e. time and place), rather regionalisation via Date() (although this can easilly be done with the outputs).
+* It assumes a context for an event (i.e. time and place), rather regionalisation via Date() (although this can easily be done with the outputs).

 It allows a user to:
   1. Pick dates,
   2. Select ranges of dates,
   3. Pick times and multiple times,
   4. Set times and dates to be picked.

 ## Main modes:
 * Simple calendar,
 * Range select,
 * Preloaded dates that can be selected,
 * Preloaded dates that can't be selected.
 * Unlimited selection of time gaps (many time gaps begins to look messy), for 2-3 time gaps it looks fine.

 ## Default behaviours:
 * Checks for and alerts for overlapping dates,
 * Checks when times are picked that end time occurs after start time,
 * Orders pairs times (i.e. a time gap) chronologically on display, but stores them in the order they arrive,
 * AFAIK, does not play nice with times selected over midnight (e.g. ['23:00', '01:00']), this was not in the original use case, so wasn't added.
-* If time selection option is passed and a date is provided without any times selected, this date is removed from the selectio,
+* If time selection option is passed and a date is provided without any times selected, this date is removed from the selection,
 * Range select wont allow a range to include preloaded dates truncating the selection on the date prior to the first preloaded date it encounters.

 ## Usage